jw1912/bullet/README.md

 Used exclusively to train architectures of the form `(SparseInput -> N)x2 -> MoreHiddenLayers -> 1`.

-If you need to train on CPU, you can use the [legacy branch](https://github.com/jw1912/bullet/tree/legacy).
+Whilst CPU training is supported, its support is second class and the trainer is not optimised for it, if you only need to train a network with a single hidden layer, it is strongly recommended to use the [legacy branch](https://github.com/jw1912/bullet/tree/legacy), as it will be much faster.

 ### Currently Supported Games:
 - Chess